10 things to do in London in spring

 - Temperate House: Greenhouse housing plants typical of temperate climates.

-- Treetop Walkaway: An elevated walkway of approximately 200 meters offering the best views of the grounds.
+- Treetop Walkaway: An elevated walkway of approximately 200 meters that offers the best views of the enclosure.

-- The Hive: 17-meter-high reproduction of the workings and structure of a bee hive.
+- The Hive: 17-meter high reproduction of the operation and structure of a bee hive.

-- Kew Palace: Small palace of the second half of the seventeenth century and only open from March until September.
+- Kew Palace: Small palace dating from the second half of the 17th century and only open from March until September.

-- Climbers & Creepers: Playground with educational games, climbing structures and slides.
+- Climbers & Creepers: Children's playground with educational games, climbing structures and slides.